only search B.P. Lama Jyotisha

 Mahabharata Shanti Parva 217.17

-• Too much spice or stimulant in the food, leading to ulcers, is associated with Kuja in bhava-2.
+• Too much spice or stimulant in the food, leading to ulcers in the digestive tract = associated with pernicious Kuja in bhava-2.

-• Too much taboo food, whatever nutrient is proscribedby the ethics of one's people, is associated with Rahu in bhava-2.
-(E.g., Muslim or Jew eating pork, Hindu eating beef, American eating horse-meat, religious teetotaler drinking alcohol, etc. Rahu = boundary-breeching by mouth.)
+• Too much taboo food, whatever nutrient is proscribed by the ethics of one's people, is associated with Rahu in bhava-2.
+(E.g., muslim or Jew eating pork, Hindu eating beef, American eating horse-meat, religious "tea-total" proclaimer seen drinking alcohol, etc. Rahu = boundary-breaching by mouth.)

-• Poisoned food or drink (such as rakshi) often leading to death, is associated with some awful combination of malefics with Chandra in Vrischika.
+• Poisoned food or drink (such as rakshi) often leading to death, is associated with some awful combination of papagraha with Chandra in Vṛścika.

 • Incomplete articulation of speech, or vulgar aggressive speech.